Lightbox Image

 River Access, Boat Launches & Parks

-The West Branch Lackawanna River starts and flows through southern Susquehanna County.
+The West Branch of the Lackawanna River starts and flows through southern Susquehanna County.
 Though much smaller and more difficult to access, this section of the river is recognized as a coldwater and migratory fishery.
 There are no PFBC boat launches or access areas on this stretch of river.
 It can only be accessed via off shoot trails from the D&H Rail Trail and sections of the PA State Game Lands Number 236.

 Wayne County